-Our results indicate some particular challenges for breeding durable resistance to generalist pathogens.
-The highly quantitative nature of B. cinerea virulence, and the variation between isolates, suggests that we cannot clone or introgress single genes to breed durable resistance against this pathogen.
-In contrast, we will likely need to work on breeding resistance through targeting entire pathways or mechanisms.
-To breed resistance to B. cinerea or other generalist pathogens, it is likely necessary to use a genetically variable pathogen population to properly phenotype the plant germplasm.
-Our study indicates the genetics of the specific host, the general domestication status, and the genetics of the pathogen will all combine to affect the estimated breeding value inferred from any experiment.
+Our results indicate some particular challenges for breeding durable resistance to B. cinerea and possibly other generalist pathogens.
+In combination with genomic sequencing showing that this pathogen is a inter-breeding population, this suggests that the pathogen intermixing population that is blending a large collection of polymorphic virulence loci.
+Thus, it is not sufficient to breed crop resistance against a single isolate of B. cinerea as this resistance mechanism would likely be rapidly overcome by new genotypes within the field population of B. cinerea.
+In contrast, it is likely necessary to breed resistance using a population of the pathogen and to focus on plant loci that target entire pathways or mechanisms.
+The results in this study indicate that the specific genetics of the plant host, the general domestication status, and the specific genetics of the pathogen isolate will all combine to affect how the estimated breeding value inferred from any experiment will translate to a field application.
 As such, utilizing a single or even a few pathogen genotypes to guide resistance breeding in plants is unlikely to translate to durable resistance against B. cinerea as a species.
-However, the lack of a domestication bottleneck on tomato resistance to B. cinerea suggests that, at least for tomato, the domesticated germplasm has sufficient resistance alleles and it is not necessary to introgress genes or alleles from wild relatives to improve resistance.
+However, the lack of a domestication bottleneck on tomato resistance to B. cinerea suggests that, at least for tomato, the domesticated germplasm has sufficient resistance alleles and it unnecessary to introgress genes or alleles from wild relatives to improve resistance.

 Molecular mechanisms and polygenic virulence

-The genetics of B. cinerea virulence do not conform to our expectations based on the genetics of virulence in specialist pathogen studies.
+GWA mapping of genes and SNPs controlling differential virulence in B. cinerea began to identify new mechanisms and loci that may play key roles in controlling differential virulence in this generalist pathogen.
 The mechanisms of quantitative virulence identified in this study are in contrast to previously-described qualitative virulence loci.
-Major mechanisms we identified include enzymatic pathways and protein degradation and transport.
-The classic qualitative resistance pathways of pathogen sensing (receptors) and signaling (immune response pathways) are not the major contributors to quantitative resistance.
-We did not identify any MAMPs or PAMPs as major loci contributing to virulence across tomato varieties, nor any chitins, glycans, or glycolipids which are often recognized by plant receptors for qualitative resistance.
-Nor did we identify any mannans as top contributors to B. cinerea virulence {Corwin 2017}.
-Further, our identified loci did not include any known virulence loci, such as NEPs, or PGs.
+The GO enrichments that we identified using the GWA were enzymatic pathways, protein degradation and transport processes.
+Interestingly, using specific a priori gene searches, we did not identify any known fungal MAMPs or PAMPs, i.e. chitin, mannans, glycans or glycolipid genes, as loci contributing to variation in virulence across tomato accessions (CITATIONS).
+We also did not identify known virulence loci such as NEPs, VELVET or Polygalacturonases (CITATIONS).
+All of these genes did have SNPs within the analysis but it is possible that the size of the population was simply not powerful enough to identify these loci.
+Thus, this GWA mapping in the pathogen is allowing the identification of new potential virulence mechanisms.

 Conclusion

-This is one of the first studies examining the contributions of natural genetic variation to quantitative virulence in a plant pathogen, and the first explicit test comparing the effects of tomato domestication to tomato accession variation on pathogen virulence.
-We find that B. cinerea has a highly quantitative genetic basis of virulence on tomato, which is dominated by pathogen effects but also responds to tomato genotype and domestication.
-This study is only a single test of the B. cinerea response to host domestication; it remains to be seen how B. cinerea virulence responds to domestication more broadly.
-By extending future work to test additional domestication events, we may identify whether there is a consistent genetic basis of B. cinerea adaptation to plant domestication.
+This study examined the contributions of host and pathogen natural genetic variation to the quantitative interaction in the tomato-B. cinerea pathosystem.
+In addition, the study explicitly tested the effects of tomato domestication on this pathosystem.
+B. cinerea has a highly quantitative genetic basis of virulence on tomato, which is dominated by pathogen effects but also sensitive to genetic variation linked to tomato domestication.
+Future studies are necessary to test if this pattern of domestication responses in tomato are similar to what happens in other crops.
+Because this population of B. cinerea can infect a wide range of hosts, it will be possible to directly conduct this study.
+By extending future work to additional domestication events, it may be possible to test if independent crop domestication events have a consistent underlying genetic signal of B. cinerea adaptation to plant domestication.

-FIGURES
+Tables